 The London night eases into the quiet street outside my small, rented apartment.
 I feel an absolute disconnect with everything.
 It is time – I know it.
 The dread of going back to work.
 The inviting ebb-and-flow of life on the road: of cramped dorm beds and extended bus rides, of dirt on my shoes and salt in my hair.
 I am taken.
 Completely.
 Inescapably.

-[published on DAILY TRAVEL STORIES]
+[published by DAILY TRAVEL STORIES]